trugoJJJ/personal_website_en/README.md

 ## About

 Professional portfolio website showcasing my expertise as a Digital Marketing Manager.
-This modern, responsive website highlights my experience in SEO, team management, and digital marketing strategies for B2B and B2C companies.

 ## Features

 - **Professional Portfolio**: Showcase of marketing projects and achievements